Leah Remini: Film and television

 In October 2011, Remini signed a talent development deal at ABC and ABC Studios that required the network and the studio to develop a comedy project for Remini to star in and produce.
 Remini competed on season 17 of Dancing with the Stars, in which she was partnered with professional dancer Tony Dovolani.
 The couple made it to the tenth week of competition and reached fifth place.
 Remini later returned in season 19 as a guest co-host on week six.
 She returned as guest co-host on season 21 during weeks six and seven.

-In 2013, Remini joined the cast of the TV Land comedy The Exes, filling a recurring role starting in season three.
+In 2013, Remini joined the cast of the TV Land comedy The Exes, filling a recurring role starting in season 3.
 Remini created, produced and starred in a reality television series titled Leah Remini: It's All Relative.
-The show focuses on Remini's family life.
-It premiered on TLC on July 10, 2014.
+The show focuses on Remini's family life and it premiered on TLC on July 10, 2014.

 In early 2017, Remini returned to acting and was announced as one of the leads in NBC's sitcom What About Barb?, a gender-swapped version of the 1991 Frank Oz comedy What About Bob?.
 She portrayed Suzanne, a renowned psychotherapist and best-selling author.
 Ultimately, NBC passed on the project and it wasn't picked up to series.
 In March 2017, it was announced Remini would reunite with Kevin James on the season finale of Kevin Can Wait.
-In June 2017, it was announced Remini was upped to a series regular beginning with season two.
+In June 2017, it was announced Remini was upped to a series regular beginning with season 2.
 In May 2018, the series was cancelled by the network after two seasons.
 In 2017, Remini co-starred in the comedy films Mad Families, The Clapper, and Handsome.
 In 2018, she starred as Joan, opposite Jennifer Lopez, in the romantic comedy film Second Act.

-In 2020 Remini & her production company, No, Seriously Productions signed a production deal with Critical Content.
 In June 2022, Remini was named a judge on the seventeenth season of Fox's dance competition series So You Think You Can Dance, replacing Matthew Morrison.
 Remini began 2021 as the host of the Game Show Network original series People Puzzler.